 What results is this rather boring close-up image of the target above, but this test image reveals how close we can get to the product and also the incredible depth of field we can get from it as well.
 This is helpful if the object is smaller than 1 inch like a piece of jewelry.
 With this lens we can get close enough to fill the frame with the product utilizing the whole sensor and have enough depth of field to photograph most things.
 In practice, we would typically pull back to increase the depth of field and set the f/stop no higher than f/20, with the sweet spot being around f/14 for increased sharpness.

 Many of our readers are non-photographers, so in the image above I want to show the difference between the 50mm and the 90mm lens.
 This shows the maximum closeness you can get to the product and how it fills the frame, any closer the area of sharp focus will be beyond the product.
-For the image on the closeup on the left, this does not mean you need to be this close up though, it is just the maximum and if you continue to pull your camera back physically, you can eventually match the same framing as the 50mm and still have good/better focus.
+For the image on the closeup on the left, this does not mean you need to be this close up though, it is just the maximum.
+If you continue to pull your camera back physically, you can eventually match the same framing as the 50mm and still have good/better focus.
 The issue becomes that as you pull the camera back further and further you can run out of room in your studio space, in which case you could switch back to the 50mm.

 One thing that’s not evident in this test is how little distortion you get from the 90mm lens.
 If we were to pull back to match the 50mm framing as discussed above, you notice less spherical distortion around the edges of the frame, however this may just be a trait found by using longer lenses in general.
 This is usually easy to correct for in Lightroom, nonetheless, yet another reason to love this lens.